AI-Hypercomputer/cloud-diagnostics-xprof/README.md

 ### Capture Profile

 Users can capture profiles programmatically or manually.
+Captured profile data will be saved to the given GCS path from `--log-directory`.
+It will specifically save to the path of `gs://<some-bucket>/<some-run>/plugins/profile/`.

 ##### Prerequisite: Enable Collector